ballerkobe808/invest/README - 9 TAXES.md

 ### Capital Gains Tax

-You pay 15% profit on any gains you make when you sell something.
+1. You pay 15% profit on any gains you make when you sell something.

+2. If you hold it for a year you pay less - long term capital gains vs short term

+3. If you live in the house for 2 years, then you get 250k free profit u dont pay tax (if single - more if married)

 ### 1.0.4.
 1031 Exchange